 Interim Orders and Partial Distributions

 Supervised administration does not mean everything waits until the very end.
 The court can issue orders throughout the process.
-If the personal representative or any interested person requests it, the court may authorize partial distributions, approve specific transactions, or grant other relief while the estate remains open.
+If the personal representative or any interested person requests it, the court may authorize partial distributions.

 Interim orders approving or directing partial distributions or granting other relief may be issued by the court at any time during the pendency of a supervised administration on the application of the personal representative or any interested person.